 Utah Valley University believes in maximizing the use of off-campus resources and supports efficient processes already established within the local housing community.
 Through our support of local businesses, Utah Valley University helps to establish revenue within the local economy by not competing against the local housing market.
 Through off-campus housing we believe UVU engages the community in mutually beneficial collaboration while students are here attending school.

-On our homepage, under the “Search for Housing” tab, use the drop down menu to assist you in searching for various off-campus housing options.
+On our homepage, under the “Housing Search” tab, use the drop down menu to assist you in searching for various off-campus housing options.
 In the drop down menu you will find the following helps:

-Please use the "Housing Map" located under the "Search for Housing" tab, to help you find properties that are located near Utah Valley University.
+Please use the "Housing Map" located under the "Housing Search" tab, to help you find properties that are located near Utah Valley University.
 Statistics show that students who live closer to campus can better manage their time and show greater success in their schooling.

 DISCLAIMER: Please reference the "Housing Disclaimer" page.